 What is a short follicular phase?

-The follicular phase is the first half of the cycle from day one of your period to ovulation.
+The follicular phase is the first half of the cycle, from day one of your period to ovulation.
 A healthy follicular phase would be 13-15 days.
-While the majority of fertility patients I see have problems with luteal phase defects, there are also many women who have a short follicular phase.
+While the majority of fertility patients I see have problems with luteal phase defects, many women also have a short follicular phase.

 Is a short follicular phase a problem?